jamescherti/jamescherti/README.md

 - **[jc-xfce-settings](https://github.com/jamescherti/jc-xfce-settings)**: This project provides the *jc-xfce-settings.sh* script, which holds James Cherti's settings to customize the XFCE desktop environment, including window management, notifications, desktop behavior, keyboard settings, and more, to enhance the user experience.

+- **[git-rexec](https://github.com/jamescherti/git-rexec)**: A command-line tool that recursively locates Git repositories within a directory and executes commands against them, either sequentially or in parallel.

+- **[ansible-role-gitolite](https://github.com/jamescherti/ansible-role-gitolite)**: An Ansible role that installs and configures Gitolite for managing Git repositories and access control on remote servers.

+- **[lightvim](https://github.com/jamescherti/lightvim)**: The Lightvim project is a Vim configuration that is intended to serve as a solid foundation for a Vim configuration.
+The author began developing this configuration upon first adopting Vim and has continuously refined it over 25 years of research and testing to identify the most effective parameters and optimizations for a Vim configuration file.

 - **[jc-gnome-settings](https://github.com/jamescherti/jc-gnome-settings)**: This repository holds James Cherti's settings to customize the GNOME desktop environment, including window management, notifications, desktop behavior, keyboard settings, and more, to enhance the user experience.

 - **[pathaction.el](https://github.com/jamescherti/pathaction.el)**: An Emacs package that allows executing the pathaction command-line tool directly from Emacs. <img align="right" alt="Workflow" src="https://github.com/jamescherti/pathaction.el/actions/workflows/ci.yml/badge.svg">

 - **[vim-pathaction](https://github.com/jamescherti/vim-pathaction)**: An Vim plugin that allows executing the pathaction command-line tool directly from Vim.

-- **[lightvim](https://github.com/jamescherti/lightvim)**: The Lightvim project is a Vim configuration that is intended to serve as a solid foundation for a Vim configuration.
-The author began developing this configuration upon first adopting Vim and has continuously refined it over 25 years of research and testing to identify the most effective parameters and optimizations for a Vim configuration file.

 - **[git-smartmv](https://github.com/jamescherti/git-smartmv)**: A command-line tool that intelligently moves files and directories by automatically choosing between 'git mv' and 'mv' depending on the source and destination paths.